lintal/mac-setup/README.md

 If you keep getting prompted for your Mac password as well from the login screen, just open Keychain Access and unlock it from there.
 Next time you lock your Mac, you should only get prompted for your Yubikey PIV PIN.

 ## SSH
+I use my PGP keys stored on my Yubikeys to authenticate my SSH connections.
+We need to setup a few things in connection with this.

+Firstly, the BBC ssh tunneling config needs to be configured along with the proxy capability to allow access from On-Reith.

 ```
+# ~/.ssh/config:
 Host *,??-*-?
   User YOUR_COSMOS_USERNAME
   IdentityFile ~/.ssh/id_rsa